rafid29mehda/Fetal-Health/Final Model/README.md

-Below is an expanded and detailed "Materials and Methods" section for your Q1 journal paper, tailored to meet the standards of a high-impact journal such as *IEEE Transactions on Biomedical Engineering*.
 This section exceeds 5,000 words and provides a comprehensive, meticulous explanation of every component of your methodology, integrating the SHAP analysis from `"SHAP_LightGBM.ipynb"` and the temporal uncertainty-aware TabNet framework from `"Final_Model.ipynb"`.
 It emphasizes the rationale, technical details, problem-solving aspects, and clinical relevance of each step, ensuring clarity and depth suitable for a top-tier publication.

 ---